turingschool/lesson_plans/ruby_03-professional_rails_applications/self_directed_project.md

 * Which OAuth integration are you planning to use?
 ```

+## Check-ins and Milestones

+You will meet with instructors periodically during the project.
+The goals of each check-in roughly what should be completed before the check-in is listed below.

+### 1st Check-in

+- 15-25 minutes

+#### What should be done

+What you build is pretty much up to you.
+Instructors will want to go over your plan for the project.
+Research the APIs you want to use, and have a vision for what you want to build.
+It's better to know the limits API you're using than to be deep into code at this point.
+If you've only used Postman to this point, that's just fine.

+#### What to expect from instructors

+Instructors will help you refine your plan, including scope, wireframes and project management.
+You'll also decide what should be done by the next check-in.

+Don't expect to go over too much code, but if you've got technical questions, go ahead and bring them up.

+### 2nd Check-in

+- 15-25 minutes

+#### What should be done

+This is based on what you decided in your last check-in.
+If you've changed the plan, be sure to let your instructor know prior to the check-in.
+Have a plan for what you'd like to go over.
+Specific technical questions, discussing strategies for execution, or whatever else you'd like to talk about.

+#### What to expect from instructors

+Instructors will review the work you've done so far at a high level.
+What's working?
+What are you in the middle of?
+Then it's really up to you what to look at, whether it's with your client or technical lead.

+You'll also decide what should be done by the next check-in.

+### 3rd Check-in

+- 15-25 minutes

+#### What should be done

+This is based on what you decided in your last check-in.
+If you've changed the plan, be sure to let your instructor know prior to the check-in.
+Have a plan for what you'd like to go over.
+Specific technical questions, discussing strategies for execution, or whatever else you'd like to talk about.

+Last check-in before evaluation.
+Make sure you've reviewed the evaluation criteria, and bring any questions you have about it.

+#### What to expect from instructors

+Instructors will review the work you've done so far at a high level.
+They may have some comments on bugs to fix or extensions to build.
+Then it's really up to you what to look at.

 ## <a name="evaluation"></a> Evaluation

 You'll be graded on each of the criteria below with a score of (1) well below expectations, (2) below expectations, (3) as expected, (4) better than expected.